pfdubois/BridgeBidding/source/Balancing.rst

 What Is The Goal?
 -----------------

 Getting them to bid one more is the goal.
 Getting the contract isn't.

-At one more, you stand an extra chance of setting them that you otherwise did not have.
+If they "take the push" and bid one more, you stand an extra chance of setting them that you otherwise did not have.
 And after all, if they are in three hearts making three, they get the same score as if they are in two hearts making three.

 If they do bid one more, we pass.
 Our work is done.
 No more bidding.
 No penalty doubles.

 Always try to balance and respond as flexibly as possible.
-Convince your opponents that you have found and they may bid on.
+Convince your opponents that you have found a fit and they may bid on.

 How Do I Balance?
 -----------------